 Parties, Signatories and non-governmental organizations falling within the scope of article 10, paragraph 5, of the Convention may nominate candidates for election as follows:

-Nominations are to be sent to the secretariat in at least one of the official languages of the Convention at least twelve weeks before the opening of the session of the MoP at which the election is to take place.
+a) Nominations are to be sent to the secretariat in at least one of the official languages of the Convention at least twelve weeks before the opening of the session of the MOP at which the election is to take place.

-Each nomination will be accompanied by a curriculum vitae (CV) of the candidate not exceeding 600 words and may include supporting material.
+b) Each nomination will be accompanied by a curriculum vitae (CV) of the candidate not exceeding 600 words and may include supporting material.

-The secretariat then distributes the nominations, including the CVs, together with any supporting material.
+c) The secretariat then distributes the nominations, including the CVs, together with any supporting material.

 Election

-The MoP elects the members of the Committee by consensus or, failing consensus, by secret ballot.
+The MOP elects the members of the Committee by consensus or, failing consensus, by secret ballot.

 Geographic representation

 The Committee may not include more than one national of the same State.
-In the election of the Committee, consideration will be given to the geographical distribution of membership and diversity of experience.
+In the election of the Committee, consideration is given to the geographical distribution of membership and diversity of experience.

 Rotation

-A full term of office starts at the end of the ordinary session of the MoP at which the member is elected (or re-elected) and runs until the second ordinary session of the MoP thereafter.
+A full term of office starts at the end of the ordinary session of the MOP at which the member is elected (or re-elected) and runs until the close of the second ordinary session of the MOP thereafter.

-At its first session, the MoP elected four members to the Committee to serve until the end of its next ordinary session and four members to serve a full term of office.
-At its second session, the MoP agreed that the number of members of the Committee should be increased to nine; this change took effect at the third ordinary session of the MoP, at which five members were elected for a full term.
-At each ordinary session thereafter, the MoP elects four or five members, as appropriate, for a full term of office.
+At its first session, the MOP elected four members to the Committee to serve until the end of its next ordinary session and four members to serve a full term of office.
+At its second session, the MOP agreed that the number of members of the Committee should be increased to nine; this change took effect at the third ordinary session of the MOP, at which five members were elected for a full term.
+At each ordinary session thereafter, the MOP elects four or five members, as appropriate, for a full term of office.

-Outgoing members may be re-elected once for a further full term of office, unless the MoP decides otherwise.
+Outgoing members may be re-elected once for a further full term of office, unless the MOP decides otherwise.
 The Committee elects its own Chair and Vice-Chair.

-If a member of the Committee for some reason can no longer perform his or her duties, the Bureau of the MoP appoints another member who fulfils the criteria described above to serve the rest of the term, subject to the approval of the Committee.
+If a member of the Committee for some reason can no longer perform his or her duties, the Bureau of the MOP appoints another member who fulfils the criteria described above to serve the rest of the term, subject to the approval of the Committee.

 Impartiality and conscientiousness